artodeschini/JavaCodingChallenges/src/main/java/org/todeschini/easy/Exercise003.md

 ## Requirements

-1. The function stringLength should be defined in the Exercise class.
+1. The function stringLength should be defined in the Exercise003 class.
 2. The function stringLength should return an integer indicating the length of the input string.

 Input: A string str (1 ≤ |str| ≤ 10^5) consisting of printable ASCII characters.